By Gustavoblalmiras • Last updated: March 2026

 3) If I run the engine for heat while stuck, what’s the safety rule?

-Keep the tailpipe clear of snow.
-CDC warns that a blocked tailpipe can cause carbon monoxide to build up inside the vehicle.
+Keep the tailpipe clear of snow and make sure fresh air can circulate.
+A blocked tailpipe can allow carbon monoxide to build up inside the vehicle.

 4) What traction aid is best on a budget?